-Andros Island is home to the second largest reef in the North Atlantic (124 miles) and has the unique feature of dropping off into the 6,000 foot deep ‘Tongue of the Ocean.’
+Andros Island is home to the world’s third-largest barrier reef and has the unique feature of dropping off into the 6,000-foot deep ‘Tongue of the Ocean.’
 The wall faces east and the deep sunlight penetration allows an incredible array of life.

-We explore several ecological systems including brackish inland waters, mangrove lagoons, shallow reef systems, and the western shore national park area that sees very few visitors.
+We explore several ecological systems including brackish inland waters, mangrove lagoons, shallow reef systems, and the western shore national park area – a place that visitors rarely see.

 - Apply their natural history and research skills to learn new ecosystems

 - Apply principles of environmental education to imagine, design, and deliver curricula through active school programs